Open Admission: Currently accepting applications for Fall 2019

 - Nursing License: Current Texas RN licensure or a license from "Nurse Licensure Compact" state, if admitted.

-All students applying for formal admission to the DNP program must complete the online application and submit the following application materials by the June 1 deadline for Fall 2018 admission.
+All students applying for formal admission to the DNP program must complete the online application and submit the following application materials.

 Application for Admission